skovnats/SVE-Systemic-Verification-Engineering/README.md

 ---

+## 💠 Why S.V.E.
+Exists

+I was born in Mykolaiv (former USSR) — a place once rich in culture, intellect, and unity.
+Then came an age of “civilized reform” that brought ruin instead of progress, corruption instead of truth.
+I saw entire societies collapse under hypocrisy sold as virtue.

+**Systemic Verification Engineering (S.V.E.)** is my response — an attempt to formalize truth itself.
+To build a framework where knowledge, ethics, and governance become verifiable rather than rhetorical.
+A system where manipulation loses power and transparency becomes equilibrium.

+S.V.E. is not protest — it is **an alternative**:
+a design for a civilization that grows through clarity, integrity, and love of truth.

+> *“I watched falsehood collapse.
+Now I wish to see truth stand.”*
+> — Artiom Kovnatsky

+---

 ## 🤖 Meet Socrates-Bot (v0.2)
 An interactive guide trained on all **S.V.E. papers** (I–XII).
 Ask it to explain any concept, formula, or application in *your language* — from beginner to expert.